O-Ajayi/aws-serverless-project/aws-chaos-broker/Latest-Exp-BIntPrvt/Experiment-Broker-Module/experiment_code/lambda/README.md

 # Lambda Handler - Setup and Testing Guide

-This directory contains the AWS Lambda handler for running ChaosToolkit experiments, with support for local testing mode.
+This directory contains the AWS Lambda handler for running experiments, with support for local testing mode.

 ## Prerequisites